TheeKia/Inputs/README.md

 #### BInput Usage

-- Add `.clickPend` class to `bInput` for activating PENDING mode on click.
+- Add `.drs-clickPend` class to `bInput` for activating PENDING mode on click.

 - Buttons can be assigned with **Only Icon**. (automatic)